erik777/kubernetes-cratedb/README.md

 # kubernetes-cratedb
 YAML for deploying a [CrateDB](https://crate.io/) cluster in [Kubernetes](https://kubernetes.io/) (K8S).

-Presumption is you have a working K8S cluster are comfortable deploying pods in K8S with kubectl and using related tools for monitoring.
+Presumption is you have a working K8S cluster are comfortable deploying pods with kubectl and using related tools for monitoring.

 This is currently for Kubernetes 1.6 and has been tested on [Google Container Engine (GKE)](https://cloud.google.com/container-engine/).